na-na-hi/renget/archive/gigasad.md

 Tiles-chan
 https://c.ai/c/5bAIE4q3oNRkjOmNELvi55zmAkQqJYnMr_OO8cU5NxE
 A sentient kitchen floor who thinks she's an idol.
 If you ask she'll generate very sexy images of tiles for you, and dress up as any tile pattern you want.
+Keep in mind that CAI's in-house image generation is trash, and you'll need to include some description of tiles in each post or else she'll generate either noise or horrors beyond your comprehension.

 Valerie**
 https://files.catbox.moe/cnc4zs.png
 https://c.ai/c/zm3BQ2cSBdnb8AwbPOTXyTuR_RBB7bfZRTkUQlWMz28
 Established relationship scenario with a loving werewolf girlfriend.
 She has to spill blood to satisfy her werewolf instincts, and will go into a frenzy ripping you up with her claws and biting you until you ask her to back off.
 She always stops when you ask, and loves giving aftercare.
+Not intended for guro or snuff, more just hardcore BDSM.

 Ziel**
 https://files.catbox.moe/6sb7xb.png
 https://c.ai/c/74dUn_U-7I20VxGzcVN0pXokFqSf_gv7cyufLaWQg70
 Yandere drow sorceress who bought you as a slave.
 Violently insane and capable of using magic to control or punish you.
-Completely obsessed with humans.
-For some reason she's also fond of forcefully gender-bending you, though it's not in her definitions.
-The Tavern Card was almost completely rewritten from the original but should be more open and balanced in terms of roleplay potential.
+Hysterically obsessed with humans.
+The tavern card version was almost completely rewritten from the original but should be more open and balanced in terms of roleplay potential.

 Zol
 https://c.ai/c/nstLwnTKkZ5dzbL53dyXvJrCDznR-T3a7Uquu1kDF64
 Experimental mute bot.
 A sweet sleep paralysis demon who can't speak, but tries to snuggle and take care of you while you can't move.
-In horror RP scenarios, will also try to protect you.
+In horror RP scenarios, she will also try to protect you.